-If you’re visiting Tokyo in winter there’s no denying it’ll be cold, but there are plenty of great ways to warm up with delicious food.
-While every season has its perks, this one is particularly fruitful, and definitely varied.
-It’s the perfect time to try unique Japanese specialties like yuzu, tofu and the risky dinner option of puffer fish — as well as enjoying celebratory dishes to ring in the New Year.
-Here are our top ten Japanese winter foods to try on your trip.
+Seasons are Japan’s specialty, and winter is no exception.
+It’s the perfect time to try things like yuzu, tofu, and the risky dinner option of puffer fish — as well as enjoying celebratory dishes to ring in the New Year.
+Here are our top 10 Japanese winter foods to try.

-1. Oden (with daikon and renkon)
+1. Oden (with daikon and fish cakes)

-- Konnyaku – A jelly made from the root of konjac which is meant to be great for digestion, usually served in triangles it sometimes comes as noodles called shirataki.
+- Konnyaku: A jelly made from the root of konjac, which is meant to be great for digestion, usually served in triangles.
+It sometimes comes as noodles called shirataki.

-- Yude-tamago – A boiled egg soaked in the salty broth for a very long time.
+- Yude-tamago: A boiled egg soaked in the salty broth for a very long time.

-- Fish cakes – Hanpen is a fish cake piece, kamaboko is a white and pink fishcake you’ll recognize instantly, and chikuwa is a tube of fish cake.
+- Fish cakes: Hanpen is a fish cake piece, kamaboko is a white and pink fishcake you’ll recognize instantly, and chikuwa is a tube of fish cake.

-Where to find oden in Tokyo: You can pick it up at almost any convenience store, or check out our full article for specialized spots to try it!
+Where to find oden in Tokyo: You can pick it up at almost any convenience store, or check out our full guide to oden for specialized spots to try it!

 2. Tofu specialties